bottledcode/RFC/drafts/function-autoloading.md

 ## Proposal

+Before getting into the details, there are a few terms worth acknowledging so that the proposal can be easily discussed without getting confused:

+1. **Defined function**: A function that the engine has knowledge of, such as in a previously included/required file.
+2. **Undefined function**: A function that the engine does not have knowledge of.
+3. **Function autoloading**: The process of loading a function that is not defined.
+4. **Written function**: A function that is defined in a file.
+5. **Local scope**: The current namespace
+6. **Global scope**: The global namespace (`\`)

 The suggested change would be pretty straightforward and backwards-compatible:

 1. Add two new constants to spl: SPL_AUTOLOAD_CLASS, SPL_AUTOLOAD_FUNCTION.